2020 Vault Rankings

 - New York#12

 Latham is one of the world’s largest law firms, a bona fide member of the clique that includes the Magic Circle and the elite U.S. heritage firms.
-With more than 2,500 attorneys in 30 offices around the world, Latham practices in all the major jurisdictions in the United States, Europe, the Middle East, and Asia and regularly represents companies doing business in Latin America and Africa.
-The firm is a global leader in corporate transactions, environmental law, finance matters, litigation and tax services.
-Founding partner Dana Latham was a former commissioner of the IRS.
+With more than 2,600 attorneys in 29 offices around the world, Latham practices in all the major jurisdictions in the U.S., Europe, the Middle East, and Asia and regularly represents companies doing business in Latin America and Africa.
+The firm is a global leader in corporate transactions, environmental law, finance matters, litigation, and tax services.

 Perks for Parents